A ghost slug (Selenochlamys ysbryda) is a predatory air-breathing land slug.

 Adding it with the obscure genus Selenochlamys was a specialized task and required the dissection of several specimens, including our holotype.
 (Incidentally, Selenochlamys already combines Greek words with Selene, the goddess of the moon, but “Moon-Cloaked Ghost Slug” sounded a little too melodramatic.)

 In many respects, The Ghost Slug (Selenochlamys ysbryda) is very strange.
-It is extremely elusive, living in the soil up to a meter deep, visiting the surface rarely.
+It is extremely elusive, living in the soil up to a meter deep and rarely visiting the surface.
 In large numbers, it seldom occurs.

-This makes it a typical difficult slug to look for, particularly in the gardens of other people or other places that can not be excavated.
+This makes it a typically difficult slug to look for, particularly in other people’s gardens or other places that can not be excavated.

 It’s very distinctive, too.
 After examining one, most agree that it will be unmistakable in the future (haunting, perhaps?).